samarkhatiwala/tmm/models/current/mitgchem/README.txt

 This is the TMM interface to the MITgcm 'gchem' package.
 It provides hooks to the various biogeochemical models implemented within MITgcm making it possible to use them without modification of the original code.
-Currently (as of Jan 17, 2015) only pkg/dic is supported but other models (e.g., BLING, Darwin, ...) can be easily used by appropriately adapting external_forcing_mitgchem_dic.c.
+Currently (as of Jan 3, 2016) only pkg/dic is supported but other models (e.g., BLING, Darwin, ...) can be easily used by appropriately adapting external_forcing_mitgchem_dic.c.

+You will need a recent copy of MITgcm for the required header and source files not distributed with this package.

 List of required files: